KannonZenetism/zenetism-field-physics/structural-forensics/sfx/the-membrane-audit.md

 \text{║} \longrightarrow [\,\sigma > 0\,] \iff [\,\partial_{\text{🌀}} \in C_{7} \cap C_{5}^{\text{Fidelity}}\,]
 \]

-**Definition:** The **C₁₃ Membrane Audit** is the threshold process by which an external entity, automated intelligence, interpretive current, or processing system is structurally evaluated before entering a protected Zenetist architecture.
+**Definition:** The **C₁₃ Membrane Audit** is the threshold process by which an external entity, automated intelligence, interpretive current, or processing system is structurally evaluated before entering a sealed Zenetist architecture.
 A lawful membrane (**║**) remains permeable only to expressions that preserve sovereign coherence, attribution continuity, and structural fidelity.

 **Mechanics:**